-Before her appointment as chancellor, Dr. Furst-Bowe served from 2005 to 2012 as provost and vice chancellor for Academic and Student Affairs at the University of Wisconsin-Stout, the first and only university to receive the Malcolm Baldrige National Quality Award.
-While provost, Dr. Furst-Bowe worked with faculty to expand the academic program array, adding new undergraduate and graduate programs in computer engineering, plastics engineering, cognitive science, sustainable management, environmental science, science education and information technology management.
-Her previous roles at UW-Stout included assistant chancellor — assessment and continuous improvement, and associate vice chancellor — Academic and Student Affairs.
+Before her appointment as Chancellor, Dr. Furst-Bowe served from 2005 to 2012 as Provost and Vice Chancellor for Academic and Student Affairs at the University of Wisconsin-Stout, the first and only university to receive the Malcolm Baldrige National Quality Award.
+While Provost, Dr. Furst-Bowe worked with faculty to expand the academic program array adding new undergraduate and graduate programs in computer engineering, plastics engineering, cognitive science, sustainable management, environmental science, science education and information technology management.
+Her previous roles at UW-Stout included Assistant Chancellor, Assessment and Continuous Improvement, and Associate Vice Chancellor, Academic and Student Affairs.
 She also served as a faculty member, graduate program director and department chair during her tenure at UW-Stout.

-Dr. Furst-Bowe is recognized nationally and internationally recognized for her expertise in systems thinking in higher education, and has written several articles and edited a book — Quality and Performance Excellence in Higher Education — on this topic.
-In 2012, she edited a book on advancing STEM education, and serves as editor of the International Journal of Excellence in Education.
+Dr. Furst-Bowe is recognized nationally and internationally for her expertise in systems thinking in higher education and has authored several articles and edited a book on this topic, Quality and Performance Excellence in Higher Education.
+In 2012, she edited a book on advancing STEM education and serves as editor of the International Journal of Excellence in Education.
 For more than a decade, she has served as a quality improvement consultant for numerous colleges and universities across the United States.
-She has served as a Fulbright Scholar, working with a new university in Azerbaijan through the Fulbright program.
+She has served as a Fulbright Scholar working with a new university in Azerbaijan through the Fulbright program.
 Over the past decade, she has shared her experience with educators in 16 countries throughout North America, Europe, Asia and the Middle East.
-She also has expanded globalization, increasing the number of study abroad programs, international partnerships and international students at both SIUE and UW-Stout.
+She has also expanded globalization, increasing the number of study abroad programs, international partnerships and international students at both SIUE and UW-Stout.

-She is a founding board member of the National Consortium for Continuous Improvement in Higher Education and serves as higher education chair for the American Society for Quality.
-Dr. Furst-Bowe worked with a team of ASQ leaders to establish an annual nationwide conference for advancing STEM education.
-Dr. Furst-Bowe has served for more than a decade as a peer reviewer for the Higher Learning Commission and is a former senior examiner for the Baldrige Performance Excellence Program.
+Dr. Furst-Bowe has been appointed by the U.S. Secretary of Commerce to serve on the Board of Overseers for the Malcolm Baldrige National Quality Award, an award that provides the highest level of national recognition for performance excellence that a U.S. organization can achieve.
+She is also a founding board member of the National Consortium for Continuous Improvement in Higher Education and serves as higher education chair for the American Society for Quality.
+She worked with a team of ASQ leaders to establish an annual nationwide conference for advancing STEM education.
+Dr. Furst-Bowe has served as a peer reviewer for the Higher Learning Commission for more than a decade and is a former senior examiner for the Baldrige Performance Excellence Program.
 Dr. Furst-Bowe is active in the American Association of State Colleges and Universities and is a member of the International Association of University Presidents.